Overactive Bladder and Sleep Problems

 Overactive bladder (OAB) doesn’t pay attention to your personal schedule — it tends to cause problems around the clock.
 So, while you may have gained control over your daytime symptoms, things can go awry once you let your guard down as your head hits the pillow.

-Luckily, there are a few techniques to help you get the shut eye you need for restful nights and more comfortable days.
+Luckily, there are a few overactive bladder and sleep techniques to help you get the shut-eye you need for restful nights and more comfortable days.

 Balance Fluid Intake